NikolasKotsikos/tabletopready/README.md

   - Materialize form elements used include input fields, text area fields, select dropdowns and submit buttons.

 - **Card Previews**
-  - Used to display reviews & genre and platform categories.
+  - Used to display reviews & genre and platform armies.

   - Images included contributing to the visual look.